plant description

 Monstera plants are fast-growing plants.
 With that in mind, it’s best to repot them every 1-2 years depending on pot size and growing conditions.
 For each repot, it’s best to transplant them into a pot that’s at least a few inches wider and deeper if not bigger.

 Monstera is more commonly propagated by stem cuttings.
 Swiss cheese plant cuttings are easy to root.
 With cuttings, you have the option of rooting them in water first or simply sticking them straight into the soil.
 Cuttings should be taken just after a leaf node, removing the bottom-most leaves.
-For best results, use a high-quality rooting hormone in the water or on the propagation wound to encourage root growth.
-This will help the plant produce more roots in less time and increase the likelihood the plant will take.

 Stems and leaves respond well to trimming.
 Cuttings can be used to start new plants.
 However, the most popular method of propagating M. deliciosa is air-layering, for which you’ll need sharp and clean pruning shears, floral or sphagnum moss, a plastic bag, and twist ties.